TIMOTHY

 National Survey of America's Families, its sample design, data collection

-survey's dual-frame design, the format of interviews, and the types of
+the survey's dual-frame design, the format of interviews, and the types of

 questions asked.
 In addition, the methods used to reduce errors and compensate